HomeGlossary › Amethyst Flower

 In Perfumery

 In perfumery, the Amethyst Flower is used as a heart note, giving rich floral character that enriches the overall composition.
-Perfumers often pair it with citrus notes for a bright opening or with green notes for a fresh, natural feel. its subtle sweetness can complement deeper base notes, such as amber or incense, enriching the scent's complexity and longevity.
+Perfumers often pair it with citrus notes for a bright opening or with green notes for a fresh, natural feel.
+Its subtle sweetness can complement deeper base notes, such as amber or incense, enriching the scent's complexity and longevity.

 From the raw to the worn